whisthq/whist/container-images/README.md

 ## Development

 To contribute to enhancing the general container images Fractal uses, you should contribute to the base Dockerfiles under `/base/`, unless your fixes are application-specific, in which case you should contribute to the relevant Dockerfile for the application.
 We strive to make container images as lean as possible to optimize for concurrency and reduce the realm of possible security attacks possible.
+Contributions should be made via pull requests to the `dev` branch, which is then merged up to `master` once deployed to production.

 You can run the base image via the `run.sh` script.
 It takes in a few parameters, `APP`, which determines the name of the folder/app to build, `VERSION==18|20` which specificies the Ubuntu version, anad `PROTOCOL` which specifies the local Fractal protocol directory.